Methodology

 Timeline12 to 20 weeks

-• AI-operable workflow redesign
+• AI-native workflow redesign

 • Agent, tool, and integration implementation

-• Human review, QA, and rollback gates
+• Human Workbench, acceptance, and rollback gates